imamrahman15/OSCP_preparation/README.md

 ## HelloFriend.mov
-Hello friend, situs ini berisikan persiapan yang akan saya lakukan untuk menyelesaikan challange OSCP.
+Hello friend, This site contains the preparations that I did to complete the OSCP.
 Ancora imparò, and Try Harder!